redtexts/texts/bordiga_1957_fundamentals_communism.md

 to set themselves up in opposition to Party and State (Georges Sorel).
 A very hackneyed refrain.
-Today (1957), another "self-sufficient" form -- the factory council -- is given pride of place under various guises by the Dutch "tribunists", Italian Gramscists, Jugoslavian Titoists, the so-called Trotskyists, and a number of other batracomiomachian "left-wing" groups.
+Today (1957), another "self-sufficient" form -- the factory council -- is given pride of place under various guises by the Dutch "tribunists", Italian Gramscists, Yugoslavian Titoists, the so-called Trotskyists, and a number of other batracomiomachian "left-wing" groups.